Manifolds with kinks and the asymptotic behavior of the graph Laplacian operator with Gaussian kernel: Manifolds with kinks

-\begin{proof} As usual in many extension theorems, the idea is to extend the Riemannian metric \textit{locally} to an open subset of $\tilde{M},$ and then use a \textit{smooth partition of unity}.
-We only need to extend the metric at border points of $M$, since interior points of $M$ are interior points of $\tilde{M}$
+Let us now prove (ii).
+As in many extension theorems, the idea is to extend $g$ on local neighborhoods of $M$, and then use a smooth partition of unity to patch all these local extensions to a global one.
+Note that we need only to extend the metric at border points of $M$, since interior points are interior for $\tilde{M}$ too.
+Let us then consider a maximal $d$-dimensional atlas compatible with the smooth structure of $M$, a Lipschitz border point $x \in \partial M$, and a border chart $(U,\phi)$ from the previous atlas such that $x \in U$.
+Let $\tilde{U}$ be an open neighborhood of $U$ in $\tilde{M}$, and $\tilde{\phi}$ an extension of $\phi$ from $U$ to $\tilde{U}$.
+The steps to extend $g$ from $U$ to $\tilde{U}$ are the following.